At Tivoli Gardens in Copenhagen is the second oldest amusement park in the world.

 Dating back to 1843, Tivoli Gardens feels like you have stepped back in time.
 It’s a magical oasis in the heart of the city.

 The Gardens has many attractions that could keep a visitor busy for hours.
-There’s a laser light show, pantomime show and nostalgic rides from a bygone era.
+There is a laser light show, pantomime show and nostalgic rides like a ferris wheel and carousel from a bygone era.

 From the intimidating Vertigo: a looping plane ride taking you 30 metres (90 feet) into the air while reaching speeds of 100km (60 miles) per hour to the 80 meter (240 feet) tall Star Flyer that joins the ranks of one of the world’s tallest swing rides.